karinapatel02/karinapatel02/README.md

 ### **Hi there, I'm Karina** 👋

-## I am a Full Stack Developer
+## I am a Data Analyst

-Master’s in Computer Science graduate offering a strong foundation in software engineering and programming principles across multiple platforms.
-Experienced in object-oriented programming; developing, testing, and debugging code; designing interfaces; and administering systems and networks.
-Actively looking for opportunities as a Full-Stack/Software Developer.
+Analytical professional with a Master's in Computer Science, adept at extracting insights from complex datasets.
+Skilled in research, and analysis.
+Thrives in fast-paced environments, committed to excellence and driving business success.
+Have a strong foundation in software engineering and programming principles across multiple platforms.
+Experienced in object-oriented programming; developing, testing, and debugging code.
+Actively looking for opportunities as a Data Scientist.

 An ambitious, dedicated, and diligent person who is always learning something new.